Every business wants to generate more leads, right?

 A workbook includes lessons, strategies and examples that help prospects to learn.
 Throughout your workbook you should leave gaps so they can input their own answers to questions.

 If you’re thinking of creating a workbook, make sure that you don’t frame it as ‘work’.
-You must stress the benefits and focus on something that you know your audience are struggling with.
+You must stress the benefits and focus on something that you know your audience is struggling with.

 A workbook will only be an effective lead magnet when it is around a subject that you know will make a massive difference to your target market’s performance.